cantemizyurek/ai-maker-space/01_Prompt Engineering and Prototyping Best Practices/vibe-check-02.md

 Read the following paragraph and provide a concise summary of the key points…

+## Aspect Tested

+- [x] Information Density
+- [x] Understanding of the context

 ## Answer

 Certainly!
 The article discusses the impact of Donald Trump's global tariffs on Canada, highlighting that while Canada was initially exempt from some tariffs, it still faces significant economic challenges due to impending tariffs on steel, aluminum, and automobiles.
 Prime Minister Mark Carney has vowed to counter these measures with retaliatory tariffs on U.S. goods.
 Business leaders express concern over the severe impact on industries, particularly the automotive sector.
 The article also touches on the political dynamics between Canada and the U.S., including a recent call between Trump and Carney, and the broader implications of these tariffs on international trade and the Canadian economy.
 Additionally, it mentions the Guardian's commitment to independent journalism amidst political pressures.

+## Feedback

+The answer has a decent amount of information density, but the answer could be improved by being more concise and to the point.
+The answer is also missing some key points from the article, such as the specific industries that will be impacted by the tariffs and the potential economic consequences.

+## Ways that I have improved

+- I used a prompting technique called "chain of density" to get the answer to be more dense.
+This is a technique where you ask the model to summarize the text in a more dense way.

+Improved answer:

+Canada, led by Prime Minister Mark Carney, faces 25% tariffs from Donald Trump on steel, aluminum, and autos.
+Flavio Volpe warns of severe impacts, while Candace Laing highlights global repercussions.
+Doug Ford, Ontario's premier, comments on the situation.
+Carney announced countermeasures and convened the US-Canada Relations Council.
+The article explores economic implications, international trade effects, and political dynamics, providing insights into Canada's navigation of these challenges and broader consequences.